The ski resorts at Lake Tahoe in the Sierra Nevada region make up one of the biggest attractions for US skiers and boarders in the western states.

 Ski resorts near Lake Tahoe

 Palisades Tahoe is a new name for two renowned Lake Tahoe ski resorts.
-Alpine Meadows ski resort opened back at the beginning of the 1960s and was merged with the neighbouring resort (then known as Squaw Valley and a former host of the Winter Olympics) in 2011.
+Alpine Meadows ski resort opened back at the beginning of the 1960s and was merged with the neighbouring ski area (then known as Squaw Valley and a former host of the Winter Olympics) in 2011.
 The name change was decided on because of the offensive nature of the original name and was introduced in 2021.

 The two ski areas are located a few miles away from Lake Tahoe just off the road between Tahoe City and Truckee, which connects to I-80 and is extremely busy in peak periods.

-A new gondola links the two resorts from winter 2022 and spans a wilderness area between the two resorts.
+A new gondola links the two resorts from winter 2022 and spans a wilderness area between the two ski mountains.
 Thus it is possible to access the skiing in both areas by lift but not to ski between the two resorts.
 Arguably, the combined skiing terrain makes Palisades Tahoe one of the largest ski areas in North America.

 The former Squaw Valley side of Palisades Tahoe – now known as Olympic Valley at Palisades Tahoe – has featured in many an extreme skiing video, as well as the 1960 Winter Olympics, and still attracts more than its share of off-piste experts from local towns and out to the Bay area.
 It is also where the widest choice of accommodation is located and has a good reputation for nightlife.